How to Become an Uber Driver in South Africa (2026): Requirements, Application Process & Documents Needed

 Both platforms run background checks through third-party providers.
 They check:

 The background check is done automatically during sign-up — you don't need to obtain one yourself.
-It typically takes 5–10 business days.
+It takes 5–10 business days, according to Uber's South Africa partner documentation, 2026.

 Your car needs to meet platform standards.
 Here's what they check: